stanford-futuredata/gavel/EXPERIMENTS.md

 implementation.
 These require only a single GPU.

-The first command sweeps through all model types and runs each model for 10 rounds in configurations with 1 and 2 total jobs.
+The first command sweeps through all model types and runs each model for 10 rounds in configurations with and without lease extensions.
 It saves job timelines into the specified directory.
 ```bash
 python scripts/microbenchmarks/sweep_models_for_overhead.py \